 David Testone, English, School of Liberal Arts, received the White Plains Faculty Appreciation Award from the Office of Student Development and Campus Life in White Plains.

-Roseann Torsiello, Ed.D., Associate Chair, Online, School of Liberal Arts, has been selected as a conference proposal evaluator for the College Reading and Learning Association.
+Roseann Torsiello, Ed.D., Chair, Online, School of Liberal Arts, has been selected as a conference proposal evaluator for the College Reading and Learning Association.

 Dr. Torsiello served as a program proposal reviewer for the 44th Annual College Reading and Learning Association Conference, to be held in California in November.
 She also serves as a program advisor to the Academic Advisory Board for Annual Editions: Mass Media (McGraw Hill Contemporary Learning Series).